 In this article, I am giving a brief bullet-points-guide on how to make your importation business idea a success.
 The steps I am giving does not matter whether your import is from any part of the world to Nigeria.
 Hence, the goal is to walk you through importation business.

 Below is a simple bullet points of how to begin and end your importation business into the Nigerian space.

 - The importer must have a company registered with the Corporate Affairs Commission (CAC).
-Otherwise, the importer would have to use someone else company on agreement for importation business.
+Otherwise, the importer would have to use another company on agreement for importation business.

-- Open and maintain a bank account with any commercial bank of choice.
-This bank will be the one mediating with the Customs to help you obtain import documents.
+- Also, open and maintain a bank account with any commercial bank of choice.
+This bank will be the authorized dealer with Customs to help you obtain import documents.
 I will tell you why I prefer UBA much later in another article.
 Suffice to say that any commercial bank can serve your importation business need.

-- Contact the seller to give you pro forma invoice with proper description of goods of import
+- Contact the seller to give you a proforma invoice with proper description of goods of import.

-- Liaise with an insurance company to keep issuing insurance certificate to cover the conveyance of goods.
+- Liaise with an insurance company to purchase insurance cover for the goods.

 - Check which regulatory certificate(s) that apply.
 Virtually all items of import require SON certifications.
 If SON applies, liaise with the seller to process SON Product Certificate (PC).